-2. IO0 - IO3 are used for Quad SPI instructions, /WP & /HOLD functions are only available for Standard/Dual SPI.
+2. IO0 - IO3 are used for Quad SPI instructions, /HOLD (or /RESET) function is only available for Standard/Dual SPI.

-3. The /RESET pin on TFBGA package is a dedicated hardware reset pin regardless of device settings.
-If the reset function is not used, this pin can be left floating in the system.
+3. The /RESET pin is a dedicated hardware reset pin regardless of device settings or operation states.
+If the hardware reset function is not used, this pin can be left floating or connected to VCC in the system